Treats hypothyroidism. Also treats an enlarged thyroid gland (goiter) and thyroid cancer.

 - Your doctor will tell you how much of this medicine to use and how often.
 Your dose may need to be changed several times in order to find out what works best for you.
 Do not use more medicine or use it more often than your doctor tells you to.

-- Swallow this tablet with a full glass (8 ounces) of water.
+- Swallow the tablet with a full glass (8 ounces) of water.
 This will help prevent choking or gagging on the tablet.
 If you still have trouble swallowing the tablet, talk to your doctor or pharmacist.

 - If this medicine is being given to a baby or a small child, you can crush the tablet and mix it in a small amount (1 to 2 teaspoons) of water.
 This mixture can be given by spoon or dropper.
 Do not mix the tablet with any other liquid except water, unless your doctor says it is okay.
 Do not store the mixture.
 If you do not give the medicine right after it is mixed, throw the medicine away.